Daniel Evans (actor)

 Daniel Gwyn Evans (born 31 July 1973) is a Welsh actor and director.
+He is the current co-Artistic Director of the Royal Shakespeare Company (with Tamara Harvey) having previously been the Artistic Director for Sheffield Theatres (2010-17) and Chichester Festival Theatre (2017-23).

 Background

-Evans was born in the Rhondda Valley in Wales.
+Evans was born in the Rhondda Valley in Wales in 1973.
 Evans started acting early in life, going to the Urdd Eisteddfod, and beginning to compete there from the age of five or six, as well as going to many amateur productions.
 He realised it was what he wanted to do aged 8, and aged 17, he won the Richard Burton Memorial Prize at the National Eisteddfod of Wales.
 A year later, he won the Chair at the Urdd Eisteddfod.

 He attended Ysgol Gyfun Rhydfelen near Pontypridd, a Welsh-language secondary school which has nurtured many actors.

 Career

 Stage career

 Evans trained at the Guildhall School of Music and Drama from 1991 to 1994, but joined the Royal Shakespeare Company before completing his course.
 With the RSC he had small roles in Coriolanus and Henry V, before playing Lysander when Adrian Noble's production of A Midsummer Night's Dream toured in New York City and on Broadway.

 He appeared in the controversial play Cardiff East by Peter Gill at the Royal National Theatre in 1997, and as the title role in Peter Pan, alongside Ian McKellen and Claudie Blakley.

 Directed by Trevor Nunn, he appeared in The Merchant of Venice and Troilus and Cressida, and was then cast as the hero in the operetta Candide, which also starred Simon Russell Beale.
 It was his first singing role, and saw him nominated for the Laurence Olivier Award for Best Actor in a Musical in 2000.

 As well as Shakespeare and traditional theatre, Evans had starred in several more experimental plays.
 At the Royal Court Theatre, he appeared in the débuts of two Sarah Kane plays: Cleansed and 4.48 Psychosis.

 After the success of Candide, Evans was soon cast in another singing role, this time the Stephen Sondheim musical Merrily We Roll Along, for which he won the Laurence Olivier Award for Best Actor in a Musical (2001).

 Returning to Shakespeare, he played Ariel in Michael Grandage's production of The Tempest at the Sheffield Crucible, with Derek Jacobi starring as Prospero.
 For this, and for his performance in the play Ghosts, he was awarded second prize for the Ian Charleson Award in 2003.
 With the Royal Shakespeare Company again, he appeared in Measure for Measure and Cymbeline.